kailau02/ascii-transformer/README.md

 ### Global python3 installation:
 1. Open terminal and locate folder to copy to
 2. `git clone https://github.com/kailau02/ascii-transformer.git`
-3. `pip3 install python-opencv numpy pillow`
+3. `pip3 install opencv-python numpy pillow`

 ## How to Use
 In `main.py`, you must instantiate the `ASCIITransformer` class-object and then you can call methods to transform images and videos to ASCII representations